EmFib/country_rock_subreddit_classifier/README.md

 No, I didn't just waste many hours of work to tell country music artists to sing about love, trucks, country, and mama.
 This analysis digs deep to help musicians, songwriters, and fans alike better understand what themes are at the heart of the music they love by dissecting the language they all use to talk about it.
 The data is drawn from the passionate commentary of the listeners themselves, so it tells an important story that is based on far more than conjecture: a data-driven report on what music fans care about the most.

 Better yet, the breakdown is genre specific!
 Using robust classification algorithms, my analysis shows clearly that armchair rock music critics aren't saying the same thing as their country-western counterparts.
-While this report examines only two genres, I wholeheartedly believe that it can be applied across all types of music: classical, reggae,
+While this report examines only two genres, I wholeheartedly believe that it can be applied across all types of music: classical, reggae, hiphop, etc.

 While there are many applications of this examination, my hope is that this helps artists, producers, venue owners, and music industry execs know what themes are currently resonating with their fan base.
 This will inform song composition, tour schedules, media market press packs, and so much more!

 If the fans are talking the talk, the musicians can walk the walk -- all supported by data!

-The Solution!
+#### *The Solution!*

 With a clear analysis, I will help show the distinctive language being used by fans of different types of musics.
 In short, this will serve to unite fans and music professionals and help them find integrated ways to produce, market, and disseminate music, so that what the people want is what people get.